Yomguithereal/mnemonist/multi-set.md

 Adds the item to the set.
 Optionally, you can provide a number which is the number of times the same item is added.

+Adding an item 0 times is a no-op.

 ```js
 var set = new MultiSet();